School of Art and Design

 ARTS 4361.
 The Photographic Project.

 In this course, students define, research, and create two extended photographic projects focused on a single theme.
 Students explore various methodologies to conceptualize, execute, and evaluate a series of related photographs, based on a broad theme suggested by the instructor, such as identity, politics, place, or social media.
 In addition, students choose a field of inquiry within that theme to create works to be installed in a professional setting.
-Prerequisite: ARTS 3367 and ARTS 4364 both with grades of "D" or better.
+Prerequisite: ARTS 3367 and ARTS 4360 both with grades of "D" or better.
+Corequisite: ARTS 4200 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.